Stress Echocardiography (Echo)

 Wear a top you can take off easily.
 You may be asked to remove your clothing from the waist up.
 If you are a woman, you will be given a hospital gown to wear.

-Echo uses a transducer (a small device that produces sound waves).
+Echo uses a small device that makes sound waves (transducer).
 It sends images of your heart to a video monitor.
 The images are recorded:

 A special gel is put on your chest.
 The transducer is moved over the gel.
 This records your heart at rest.

 Your blood pressure is taken.
-An electrocardiogram (EKG) is also done.
+An electrocardiogram (ECG) is also done.
 This test involves small pads called electrodes.
 They are placed on your chest.
-The EKG reads the pattern of your heartbeat.
+The ECG reads the pattern of your heartbeat.

 You stop exercising.
 Right away, the transducer is used to take a second set of video images of your heart.
 Your doctor compares these images to the first ones taken.

-During the test, be sure to tell the HCP if you feel any chest, arm, or jaw discomfort.
+During the test, be sure to tell the healthcare provider if you feel any chest, arm, or jaw discomfort.
 Also mention if you have severe shortness of breath, feel very tired, or feel dizzy.

 You can go back to your normal daily routine.
 Be sure to keep your follow-up appointment with your doctor to discuss test results.